Coatbridge native forest project, marlborough

 Coatbridge is a family-owned property of 1,600 hectares located in Marlborough.

 The Adams family has farmed it since 1851.
 The property undertakes a diversity of operations, including forest regeneration, cattle and sheep farming, viticulture, and honey production.
-The owners have committed large parts of their land to forest regeneration by covenanting it under the PFSI to protect and promote natural forest recovery.
+The owners have committed large parts of their land to forest regeneration by covenanting it under the former PFSI to protect and promote natural forest recovery.
+The forest is now registered in the Permanent Category of the ETS.

 The incredibly diverse native forest shelters an array of bird species, including the South Island robin, tomtit, NZ pipit, karearea, riroriro, fantail, tui, bellbird, kererū, silvereye, and harrier.
 It also welcomes swallows, weka, and the occasional kaka.